ceilfors/notes/notes/Mere-exposure_effect.md

 # Mere-exposure effect
-A psychological phenomenon where we tend to develop a preference for things because we're familiar with them.
+A [[Cognitive bias]] where we tend to develop a preference for things because we're familiar with them.

 ## References
 [[Doty, Into The Magic Shop]] (p.
 135).